 Streaming capital gains and franked dividends

-The procedures for streaming capital gains and franked dividends to multiple beneficiaries are complicated, but in principle, trustees of discretionary trusts can do so if the trust deed allows the trustee to make a beneficiary “specifically entitled” to those amounts.
+The procedures for streaming capital gains and franked dividends to multiple beneficiaries are complicated, but in principle, trustees of discretionary trusts can do so if the trust deed authorizes them to declare a beneficiary “specifically entitled” to those amounts.

-The trustee must document this resolution before 30 June, and the beneficiary receives or is entitled to receive an amount equal to the net financial benefit of that gain or dividend if the trustee documents this determination by June 30.
+The beneficiary receives or is entitled to receive an amount equivalent to the net financial benefit of that gain or dividend if the trustee documents this determination by June 30.

 Prevent deemed dividends

-In these circumstances, the associated trust may be taken to have derived a deemed dividend for the unpaid trust distribution in 2020–21.
+The related trust may be judged to have received a presumed dividend for the unpaid trust payout in 2020–21 in these conditions.

-However, a deemed dividend may be prevented if the unpaid distribution is paid out or a complying loan agreement is entered into before the company’s 2020–21 income tax return needs to be lodged.
+However, if the unpaid distribution is paid out or a compliant loan agreement is entered into before the company’s 2020–21 income tax return is due, a presumed dividend may be avoided.

-Alternatively, a deemed dividend will not arise if the amount is held in a suitable sub-trust arrangement for the sole benefit of the private company and other conditions are met, there will be no presumed dividend.
+If the money is retained in an appropriate sub-trust arrangement for the sole benefit of the private firm and other conditions are met, there will be no presumed dividend.

 Suppose a beneficiary’s entitlement arises out of a reimbursement agreement.
 In that case, the net income that would otherwise have been assessed to the beneficiary (or trustee on their behalf) is instead assessed at the top marginal tax rate.